oshaughnessy/sierramountainll/_pages/rules.md

 ---

-In the sections below, we've tried to summarize Little League rules that stand out as things coaches need to know.
+In the sections below, we've tried to summarize Little League rules that stand out as things our coaches should know, for regular season games in T-Ball through 50-70, here at Sierra Mountain Little League.
 We also highlight our local "ground rules", where we call out the special circumstances related to our facilities and describe the approved divergences and intepretations of Little League's official rules.

-The [Little League
-rules](https://www.littleleague.org/playing-rules/rules-regulations-policies/){:target="blank"},
-subject to approved modifications as listed in [SMLL's Ground Rules](#smll-ground-rules), are the final word.
+These describe the general conditions for most scenarios encountered by the coaches at SMLL.
+The [Little League rules](https://www.littleleague.org/playing-rules/rules-regulations-policies/){:target="blank"}, subject to approved modifications as listed in [SMLL's Ground Rules](#smll-ground-rules), are the final word.